Charity status awarded to campaign offering solidarity against homophobia

 You may also want to watch:

-The campaign encourages people to ’ask for Clive’ at the bar if they are feeling threatened or experiencing abuse, initiating safeguarding action by staff.

-Co-founder Danny Clare said he is extremely happy that the charity has been awarded charity status.
-He said this will help them to reach their goal of getting the Ask For Clive campaign up and running in over 20,000 venues across the UK in 2021.
+Co-founder Danny Clare said he is extremely happy that the charity has been awarded charity status, as this will help them to reach their goal of getting the Ask For Clive campaign up and running in over 20,000 venues across the UK in 2021.

 With the announcement of a dispensation of lockdown rules and reopening of entertainment venues over the festive period, Ask For Clive urge the public to have a safer Christmas, and for pubs to ensure they continue to take a no-tolerance policy when it comes discriminatory threats and language.